rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 There are several configuration settings that can be made to obtain the best response time for visitors.

+For example, with h2,
+the Nginx server was found to time out due to too many concurrent streams.
+The default maximum streams setting needs to be reduced for the system to work under load.

 PROTIP: Before doing experiments with configuration changes, have a base set of performance stats for a base configuration.